pmalonis/lfads_analysis/README.md

 This is the repository of code used in the analysis for the paper,

->Combatting nonidentifiability to infer motor cortex inputs yields similar encoding of initial and corrective movements
+>Combatting nonidentifiability to infer motor cortex inputs yields similar encoding of initial and corrective movements.
+>
 >Peter J. Malonis, Ankit Vishnubhotla, Nicholas G. Hatsopoulos, Jason N. MacLean, Matthew T. Kaufman
 >bioRxiv 2021.10.18.464704; doi: [https://doi.org/10.1101/2021.10.18.464704](https://doi.org/10.1101/2021.10.18.464704).